nginx-le/nginx-le/README.md

 - get docker-compose.yml and change things
     - set `LETSENCRYPT=true` if you want automatic certificate install and renewal
     - `LE_EMAIL` should be your email and `LE_FQDN` for domain
+    - for multiple FQDNs you can pass comma-separated list, like `-LE_FQDN=aaa.example.com,bbb.example.com`
     - alternatively set `LETSENCRYPT` to `false` and pass your own cert and key in `SSL_CERT` and `SSL_KEY`

 - use provided `etc/service-example.conf` to make your own.
 Keep both `ssl_certificate SSL_CERT;` and `ssl_certificate_key SSL_KEY;`